 Canine Coronavirus Prevention

-Vaccines can protect your dog in areas where the Canine Coronavirus is prevalent.
-Areas such as breeding and grooming facilities, kennel housing and hospitals should be disinfected with commercial grade products.
+Vaccination can protect your dog in areas where the Canine Coronavirus is prevalent.
+Susceptible environments such as breeding and grooming facilities, kennel housing and hospitals should be disinfected with commercial grade products.

 Canine Coronavirus Treatment

-There is no specific treatment for Canine Coronavirus, however supportive care is very important.
-Make sure the dog stays well hydrated even if water must be force fed or fluids given intravenously.
+While there is no specific treatment for Canine Coronavirus, supportive care is very important.
+The dog must stay well hydrated even if water must be force fed or fluids given intravenously.

 And one more: Heartworm

-Heartworms are parasitic worms that are spread by mosquitos, and this disease can be devastating.
-When the worms enter the dog’s body, they find their way to the heart and lungs and grow and multiply until the organs become clogged and eventually fail.
+Heartworms are parasitic worms that are spread by mosquitos, and the resulting disease can be devastating.
+When the worms enter the dog’s body, they find their way to the heart and lungs where they grow and multiply until the organs become clogged and eventually fail.

-Heartworm prevention medication can be administered as an injection between the ages of 12 and 16 weeks with an annual booster.
-Alternatively, the medication can be given as a tablet, which is very common, with most of them being given monthly or bi-monthly.
+Heartworm prevention medication can be administered as an injection between the ages of 12 and 16 weeks, and thereafter with an annual booster.
+Additionally, preventative medication can be administered as a tablet which is typically given monthly or bi-monthly.

-Over the last decade there has been increasing debate about the over-vaccination of pets.
-Depending on the vaccine used and the individual animal, immunity can last significantly longer than 12 months.
-Some pet owners worry about vaccinating their pet whilst its immunisation is still sufficient.
+Increasingly over the last decade there has been debate concerning the over-vaccination of pets.
+One of the reasons for this is, depending on the vaccine used and the individual animal, immunity against a particular disease can last significantly longer than 12 months.
+Some pet owners are concerned about re-vaccinating their pet whilst its immunisation is still sufficient.

-If you are concerned about this, and would like to test if your dog’s immunisation is still sufficient, an antibody titre test may be an option to consider.
-In this process, a small amount of blood is taken from your pet and a laboratory test is used to determine the level of antibodies in your dog’s body.
+If you are concerned about this, and would like to know if your dog’s immunisation levels are still sufficient, an antibody titre test may be worth considering.
+In this process, a small amount of blood is taken from your pet and a laboratory test is used to determine the level of antibodies he still has in his body.